TheSeaGiraffe/TheSeaGiraffe/README.md

 ## About me

 - 💻 Developer at [Agrisoft Systems](https://www.agrisoft-systems.com/) creating solutions for oil palm plantation management
+- 📈 I have a strong interest in data science and related fields like machine learning and statistics
-- 🤖 Deep learning enthusiast with an interest in LLMs and AI agents
+- 🤖 Deep learning enthusiast with a love for all things LLM.
+I also have a passing interest in computer vision
-- 👨‍💻 In the process of learning more about the back-end and web development
+- 👨‍💻 In the process of learning more about the back-end and web development.
+Hoping to use this knowledge to develop cloud-based ML applications.

 **Currently looking for new opportunities**